jaehyuk-choi/CSC494_privileged_information/README.md

 # CSC494_privileged_information
 # CSC494 – Leveraging LLMs to Generate Privileged Information for Clinical Predictive Tasks

 This repository contains the implementation of a research project exploring how large language models (LLMs) can enhance clinical predictive models by generating auxiliary (privileged) information during training.
-This follows the Learning Using Privileged Information (LUPI) framework.

 ---

 ## 🧠 Project Summary

 The goal is to improve clinical predictions in data-scarce settings using LLMs to generate useful side information during training — but not at inference time.
-Various architectures and learning paradigms (direct, multitask, multiview, pairwise similarity) are tested across different datasets and LLM configurations (8B, 70B).
+Various architectures and learning patterns (direct, multitask, multiview, pairwise similarity) are tested across different datasets and LLM configurations (8B, 70B).

 ---